Haruko386/ApDepth/README.md

 - Trade-offs between the **accuracy** and **speed** (for both options, larger values result in better accuracy at the cost of slower inference.)
   - `--ensemble_size`: Number of inference passes in the ensemble.

 - By default, the inference script resizes input images to the *processing resolution*, and then resizes the prediction back to the original resolution.
-This gives the best quality, as Stable Diffusion, from which Marigold is derived, performs best at 768x768 resolution.
+This gives the best quality, as Stable Diffusion, from which ApDepth is derived, performs best at 768x768 resolution.

   - `--processing_res`: the processing resolution; set as 0 to process the input resolution directly.
 When unassigned (`None`), will read default setting from model config.
 Default: ~~768~~ `None`.
   - `--output_processing_res`: produce output at the processing resolution instead of upsampling it to the input resolution.
 Default: False.